dustball/gping.io/docker/README.md

 - `docker/www.sh`&mdashstarts an instance of the `gping.io` website with
    routing to a dev database using default configurations in `docker/www/env` and the `live` tag by default.
+- `docker/shell.sh`&mdash;starts a shell in the specified docker container.

 All scripts expect an environment variable `GPINGIO_HOME` to be set to the directory containing the project checkout.